kehman18/alx-system_engineering-devops/0x00-shell_basics/README.md

-creating multiple directories in a single directory
+listing directories with strict informations